 Are your accounts giving you information that helps you manage your business?
+Most accounts don’t.
+You should make your accounts work for you.

 When I go into a new client, one of the first things I do is to review the existing accounts.